 I have recently found myself again riding the anxiety waves associated with my participation in the first voyage of Homeward Bound, in anticipation of The Leadership film’s release.

-Having seen the film twice now and watched the extended discussion, I am still searching for how to engage even my husband in conversation about women’s leadership.
-He is simply not interested in the subject matter of the film, despite the fact I was involved and spent lots of our hard-earned cash to be there!
-He is not even remotely curious about what happened aboard the MV Ushuaia, just writing it off as boring leadership training.
-Clearly, Fabian’s call to appeal to men’s hearts, not just their minds as perhaps being key to overcoming the systemic problems in many aspects of life that are stifling women’s equity, is indeed itself a difficult proposition.
+Having seen The Leadership film twice now and watched the extended discussion, I am still searching for how to engage even my husband in conversation about women’s leadership.
+He is not interested in the subject matter of the film, despite the fact I was involved and spent lots of our hard-earned cash to be there!
+He is not even really curious about what happened aboard the MV Ushuaia, just writing it off as boring leadership training.
+Clearly, Fabian’s call to appeal to men’s hearts, not just their minds as being key to overcoming the systemic problems in many aspects of life that are stifling women’s equity, is indeed itself a difficult proposition.